 Petitions submitted by students seeking reinstatement will be reviewed by two members of the SSC.
 The Committee will either approve the student's reinstatement, or require a permanent or temporary dismissal.
-When a student is reinstated, he or she is required to sign a contract that states the conditions he or she must meet in order to continue in future terms.
+When a student is reinstated, one is required to sign a contract that states the conditions necessary to meet in order to continue in future terms.

 Reinstated students are not permitted to register for future terms unless they can demonstrate they have met their conditions of reinstatement.
 Students must wait until grades are posted or complete a progress report, before early registration, available on the web.
-The Progress Report must be submitted to the SSC, 129 Chrysler Center, once completed.
+The progress report must be submitted to the SSC, 273 Chrysler Center, once completed.

-Questions, appointments and petition forms are handled by the SSC, 129 Chrysler Center, (734) 764-4139.
-All petitions are available online at http:// ossa.engin.umich.edu/scholastic-standing-committee/ petitions/.
-It is recommended that you submit petitions and documentation via the online petition tool.
+Questions, appointments and petition forms are handled by the SSC Administrator, 273 Chrysler Center, (734) 764-4139.
+All petitions are available online at Petitions - Office of Retention & Academic Support Services.
+It is recommended that students submit petitions and documentation via the online petition tool.

-Students who are not reinstated will be placed on suspension and disenrolled.
+Students who are not reinstated or choose not to submit a reinstatement petition by the deadline will be placed on suspension and disenrolled.

-Mandatory Leaves
+Mandatory Leaves: Two (2) Enrollment Withheld (EW) notations require a student to take a leave from the College of Engineering for one (1) full term (Fall or Winter).\ Any time a student's GPA falls below a 2.0 after having been placed on Enrollment Withheld, they are subject to the next level of negative academic standing.
+(A student may also be required to take a mandatory leave with less than two EW notations if they have a very large deficit and/or have issues that need immediate attention.)

-Two (2) Enrollment Withheld (EW) notations require a student to take a leave from the College of Engineering for one (1) full term (Fall or Winter).
-A student may also be required to take a mandatory leave with less than two EW notations if they have a very large deficit and/or have issues that need immediate attention.
-If a student with two EW's intends to return to the College after the required leave, he/she is required to petition the Scholastic Standing Committee for reinstatement.
-The deadlines for submitting reinstatement petitions are:
+If a student with two EW's intends to return to the College after the required leave, that individual is required to petition the Scholastic Standing Committee for reinstatement.
+The deadlines for submitting reinstatement petitions can be found at Petitions - Office of Retention & Academic Support Services.